City Manager’s Update

 Brian Dossey, City Manager

-On November 10, the City Council and Town Staff, along with Congresswomen Jackie Speier and San Mateo District 5 Supervisor David Canepa hosted a Veteran’s Day Recognition Event at Veteran’s Village on Mission Road.
-The event was held to honor the many men and women who served our county in observation of Veteran’s Day.
-The City Council recognized and honored six new Veteran’s to the Town of Colma’s Veteran’s Dedication Plaque that is proudly displayed at the Colma Community Center.
+On November 10, the City Council and Town Staff hosted the Veteran’s Day Recognition Event at Veteran’s Village on Mission Road.
+The event was held to honor the many men and women who served our country in observance of Veteran’s Day.
+The City Council recognized and honored seven new veterans to the Town of Colma’s Veteran’s Dedication Plaque that is proudly displayed at the Colma Community Center.
 The event was concluded with a wonderful BBQ that was hosted by our Recreation Department Staff.
-We are so grateful that the men and women who served our country and now reside at Veteran’s Village.
+We are so grateful that the men and women who served our country now reside at Veteran’s Village.
 Thank you for your service.

-The Town has just recently completed its third series of our Disaster Preparedness Program – Community Action Program for Emergencies (C.A.P.E.), training and approximately six additional residents has been trained to not only be prepared in a natural disaster but to also assist the community in a large-scale event.
+The Town has just recently completed its fourth series of our training for the Disaster Preparedness Program – Community Action Program for Emergencies (C.A.P.E.), and approximately three additional residents/staff have been trained to not only be prepared in a natural disaster but to also assist the community in a large-scale event.
 I would like to thank the men and women who committed eight evenings to the program and am excited for their continued interest in additional training.
-With this being our third series of workshops, we now have thirty men and women who have been trained in disaster preparedness and response.
-If you would like to be a Superhero for our community please watch for details on additional Disaster Preparedness programming and C.A.P.E. in 2022.
+With this being our fourth series of workshops, we now have thirty-three men and women who have been trained in disaster preparedness and response.
+If you would like to be a Superhero for our community please watch for details on additional Disaster Preparedness programming and C.A.P.E. in 2023.

 Lastly, from everyone here at the Town of Colma, we wish you and your family a safe Holiday Season and Happy New Year!